 Iraq - Rabee Securities Equity Index

-The Iraq Stock Exchange (ISX), formerly the Baghdad Stock Exchange (BSE), is located in Baghdad and launched operations in June 2004 (it opened to foreign investors in 2007).
-Before the 2003 invasion of Iraq, the Baghdad Stock Exchange (BSE) was the country's sole stock exchange.
+The Iraq Stock Exchange (ISX), formerly the Baghdad Stock Exchange (BSE), is located in Baghdad and launched operations in June 2004 and opened to foreign investors in 2007.
 The BSE was founded in 1991 and commenced trading in March 1992 with only one session a week and 64 listed companies by the end of 1992.
-The last trading day of the BSE was 19th March 2003, the day before the war to overthrow Saddam Hussein was launched.
-The ISX is a self-regulatory organization and is governed by the Iraqi Securities Commission (ISC) which was modelled on the US’s SEC.
-The exchange operates an electronic trading platform provided by NASDAQ-OMX, and the ISX currently lists 103 companies in a variety of industries including financial services, construction, agriculture, hotels and food processing.
-The ISX total market capitalization was USD 10.6 billion as of November 2022 and trading is held from Sunday through to Thursday.
-The market cap to GDP ratio is just over 5% which is significantly lower than countries in the MENA region which have this ratio at levels between 25%-90% which highlights the scope of potential developments for Iraq’s capital markets over the coming years.
+The last trading day of the BSE was 19th March 2003, the day before the invasion of Iraq was launched.
+The ISX is a self-regulatory organization governed by the Iraqi Securities Commission (ISC), modelled on the US’s SEC.
+The exchange operates an electronic trading platform provided by NASDAQ-OMX, and the ISX currently lists 103 companies in various industries, including financial services, construction, agriculture, hotels and food processing.
+The ISX total market capitalization was USD 13.7 billion as of September 2023, and trading is held from Sunday to Thursday.
+The market cap to GDP ratio is just over 5%, significantly lower than comparable countries in the MENA region, which have an average ratio of over 100% – which highlights the scope of potential developments for Iraq’s capital markets over the coming years.

 Iraq Stock Exchange website: www.isx-iq.net